saimmehmood/QTLAnalysis/README.md

 ### Directions
 - Application as a service
-- Performance analysis of scientificapplications
+- Performance analysis of scientific applications

 ### QTL as a service (QTLaaS)
 Using already existing technologies i.e. R language, Apache Spark, SparkR, Jupyter notebook and OpenStack cloud infrastructure,